szabgab/perlmaven.com/sites/en/pages/how-to-sort-a-hash-in-perl.md

 39
 ```

-But ultimately someone will ask us: <b>OK, but how can I get back the names of the planets from the values?</b>
+But ultimately someone will ask us: **OK, but how can I get back the names of the planets from the values?**
 And you can't.
 For one the mapping of the hash is one-directional: from key to value, but maybe
 more importantly, the values are not required to be unique.
 In our example, both Pluto and Charon
 are at the same average distance from the Sun.

-What is more likely is that we wanted to <b>Sort the names of the planets according to their distance form the Sun</b>.
+What is more likely is that we wanted to **Sort the names of the planets according to their distance form the Sun**.
 In more general wording:

 ## Sort the keys of the hash according to the values